openstack/rally/doc/source/quick_start/tutorial/step_1_setting_up_env_and_running_benchmark_from_samples.rst

 Note the last line in the output.
-It says that the just created deployment is now used by Rally; that means that all the benchmarking operations from now on are going to be performed on this deployment.
-Later we will show how to switch between different deployments.
+It says that the just created deployment is now used by Rally; that means that all tasks or verify commands are going to be run against it.
+Later in tutorial is described how to use multiple deployments.

-Finally, the *deployment check* command enables you to verify that your current deployment is healthy and ready to be benchmarked:
+Finally, the *deployment check* command enables you to verify that your current deployment is healthy and ready to be tested:

 .. code-block:: console